DZimo/WindowSill.Extensions/src/WindowSill.ColorPicker/README.md

-# Pomodoro Timer
+# Color Picker

-Community extension of a Pomodoro Timer for WindowsSill Windows bar.
+Community extension of a Color Picker for WindowsSill Windows bar.